 "And he opened the bottomless pit; and there arose a smoke out of the pit, as the smoke of a great furnace; and the sun and the air were darkened by reason of the smoke of the pit."
 (Rev 9:2)

-In Revelation, "smoke" usually relates to judgment, doom, and torment (9:17, 18; 18:9; 19:3).
+The bottomless pit is opened to release the smoke which, in Revelation, usually relates to judgment, doom, and torment (9:17, 18; 18:9; 19:3).
 There is another obvious example of judgment that even uses the same phrase "smoke of a furnace."

 "And he looked toward Sodom and Gomorrah, and toward all the land of the plain, and beheld, and, lo, the smoke of the country went up as the smoke of a furnace."
 (Gen 19:28)